bplmaps/lmec-main-site/content/event/benjamin-l.carp-on-geographies-of-the-revolution.md

 Join scholar Benjamin L. Carp on a tour through the urban spaces of the American Revolution.
 How did Boston’s waterfront geography become a flashpoint for rebellion?
 How did public gathering spaces in Philadelphia create the context for democratic ideas about mass politics?
 Learn about these and other insights from a historical geographic approach to the Revolutionary period in a visually rich, interactive scholarly discussion.

-{{< figure src="/uploads/2023-04-04/carp-1.png" caption="" class="figure-right" >}}
+{{< figure src="/uploads/2023-04-04/carp.png" caption="Benjamin L. Carp" class="figure-right" >}}

 **Benjamin L. Carp** is the Daniel M. Lyons Professor of American History at Brooklyn College.
 He also teaches at the CUNY Graduate Center.
 He focuses particularly on urban politics, society, and culture in eighteenth-century America.
 In addition to his new book, _The Great New York Fire of 1776: A Lost Story of the American Revolution_, he has also written _Defiance of the Patriots: The Boston Tea Party and the Making of America_ (which won the triennial Society of the Cincinnati Cox Book Prize in 2013) and _Rebels Rising: Cities and the American Revolution_.

 This talk is free and open to the public.
 It will broadcast live to our [Facebook page](https://www.facebook.com/bplmaps) and [YouTube channel](https://www.youtube.com/@LeventhalMapEducationCenter/streams).

-> Part of the Richard H. Brown Seminar on the Historical Geography of the American Revolutionary Era and the [American Revolutionary Geographies Online (ARGO) project](https://argomaps.org).
+##### Part of the Richard H. Brown Seminar on the Historical Geography of the American Revolutionary Era and the [American Revolutionary Geographies Online (ARGO) project](https://argomaps.org).